How to defend a challenge to your IP

 The Commissioner will consider submissions or amendments before making a final decision.

-Defend a dispute of your design
+Defend a dispute of your design right

 If someone disputes the registration of your design, we'll let you know and give you the chance to respond.